HUD Lowers FHA Loan Limits And How Affects Home Buyers

 - Non-QM Loans are portfolio loan programs where 10% to 20% is required and mortgage rates are higher than traditional government and/or conventional loans

-- Bank Statement Mortgage Loans For Self Employed Borrowers requires no tax returns and there is no loan limit caps
+- Bank Statement Mortgage Loans For Self Employed Borrowers requires no tax returns and there are no loan limit caps

 - Either 24 months of personal and/or business bank statements are averaged to derive to monthly income

-- If borrowers uses personal bank statements, then 100% of the deposits can be used
+- If borrowers use personal bank statements, then 100% of the deposits can be used

 Contact us for more details